angular/angular/adev/src/content/best-practices/update.md

 ## Getting notified of new releases

-To be notified when new releases are available, follow [@angular](https://twitter.com/angular "@angular on Twitter") on Twitter or subscribe to the [Angular blog](https://blog.angular.dev "Angular blog").
+To be notified when new releases are available, follow [@angular](https://x.com/angular "@angular on X") on X (formerly Twitter) or subscribe to the [Angular blog](https://blog.angular.dev "Angular blog").

 ## Learning about new features